hackabean/Smuggling_files/README.md

 # vba_macro_base64_decode method

-This one relies on taking base64 encoded file as an input and decodes it to a file.
+This one relies on taking base64 encoded file as an input and macro will decode it to a file.
 AV solutions may detect that as 'malicious' bahaviour so it is worth using EvilClippy and VBA stomping technique to evade the scanning engine.